12 May 2019

 Is the Hiko nose threadlift suitable for men?

 Yes, men are suitable for nose threadlifts.
-Men tend to have more angular and broader facial features than females and so a nose bridge that is too slim would not be natural looking.
+Some of my patients for the Hiko nose threadlift are males too.
+Men tend to have more angular and broader facial features so a nose bridge that is too slim would not be natural looking.
 This is another instance where nose threadlifts can be combined with nose fillers for a more natural look.

 Thank you for reading my updates, experiences and commonly asked questions related to nose threadlifts and nose enhancements.
-Please check back for more updates and feel free to leave me an enquiry or comment if you have more questions related to Hiko nose threadlifts and nose fillers.
+Please check back for more updates and feel free to leave an enquiry.